pdxgo/go114/README.md

-# go114
+# Go 1.14

-Code from the Go 1.14 Release Party
+Welcome to the Go 1.14 Release Party!